 Canadian Dermatology Association

-Seborrheic dermatitis.
+Seborrheic dermatitis: overview.
 American Academy of Dermatology website.
 Available at: https://www.aad.org/public/diseases/scaly-skin/seborrheic-dermatitis.
-Accessed March 6, 2018.
+Accessed March 23, 2021.

-3/12/2018 DynaMed Plus Systematic Literature Surveillance http://www.dynamed... : Karakadze MA, Hirt PA, et al. The genetic basis of seborrhoeic dermatitis: a review.
+3/12/2018 DynaMed Systematic Literature Surveillance https://www.dynamed.com/condition/seborrheic-dermatitis-in-children-and-adults: Karakadze MA, Hirt PA, et al. The genetic basis of seborrhoeic dermatitis: a review.
 J Eur Acad Dermatol Venereol.
 2017 Nov 20.